 We want to get to know the real you.
 So we won’t ask you to wear a suit if that’s not your style.
 The most important thing is that you feel comfortable and that your choice of outfit is appropriate for a professional meeting.

 Take time answering each question, instead of rushing.
 This allows you to provide a relevant response to the interviewer’s question.
 It is also an advantage if possible, to support your answers with examples of work you have done at school or in other jobs.

-On May 6th 2020, we will open the doors of our media company to anyone who is keen to learn more about working in the industry.
+Every year in May, we open the doors of our media company to anyone who is keen to learn more about working in the industry.
 They’ll be offered insights into the exciting world of media and can find out about our commercial training and apprenticeship programmes and the application process.